Narenda

 to cancer cells in vitro at 20 to 180 .mu.M range (Sun et al.,

-embryonic lung cells than against human gastric cancer cells.
+and embryonic lung cells than against human gastric cancer

-However, serum concentrations at these levels cannot be reached in
+cells.
+However, serum concentrations at these levels cannot be

-vivo.
-Addition of holotransferrin increases the potency and
+reached in vivo.
+Addition of holotransferrin increases the

-selectivity of the drug and may decrease the time of cell killing.
+potency and selectivity of the drug and may decrease the time of

-In the combined treatment, considerable cell death was observed at
+cell killing.
+In the combined treatment, considerable cell death

-artemisinin can work at lower concentrations in vivo than in
+believe that artemisinin can work at lower concentrations in

-vitro.
-Culture medium may contain 19-30 .mu.M of free iron and
+vivo than in vitro.
+Culture medium may contain 19-30 .mu.M of

 EXAMPLE 2